 This packet provides current GPS position fix in LLA (latitude, longitude, and altitude) coordinates.
 If the I/O "position" option is set to "LLA" and the I/O "precision-of-position output" is set to single-precision, then the receiver sends this packet each time a fix is computed.
 Command Packet 35 controls position output (XYZ or LLA) and (single or Double) output precision.
-The data format is shown below:
+The data format is shown in Table A-40.

-Table A-42.
-Report Packet 0x4A Data Formats
+Table A-40 Report Packet 0x4A Data Formats